Reviews You Can Rely On

 As with any exercise, whether it's a new routine or one you've been doing for years, be sure to do it safely.
 Read the directions that come with your home gym and consult the manufacturer's website — and ideally your doctor as well — before beginning to use any new equipment.
 Ensure that you follow included safety directions and listen to your body's limits to avoid serious injury.

-In terms of the sheer numbers of components and the possible exercises they enable, it's tough to beat the Gonex Home Gym.
-Not only does this gym include a wide baseboard and the typical assortment of ankle straps, foot stirrups, handles, and door anchors, it also features two ab roller wheels, a post landmine sleeve, and an additional segment to elongate and pad the bar for wider-set exercises.
-It also comes with an in-depth booklet full of ideas and instructions to help you tailor your workout to your goals.
+It's hard to beat the Gonex Home Gym for the sheer number of included components and possible exercises they enable.
+This gym includes a wide baseboard and the typical assortment of ankle straps, foot stirrups, handles, and door anchors, and it also features two ab roller wheels, a post landmine sleeve, and an additional segment to elongate and pad the bar for wider-set exercises.
+Included with all of this is a corresponding in-depth booklet full of ideas and instructions to help you tailor your workout to your goals.

 portable home gym - the gonex is the only model we tested that includes a post landmine...